sxg125/NOVCA-Visualization/README.md

 clone the Repository:
 * git clone https://github.com/sxg125/NOVCA-Visualization

+Checkout the VTKCxx branch:
+*

 Go to NOVCA-Visualization directory:
 * cd NOVCA-Visualization

-Load vtk and python modules:
+Load vtk,depends and cmake modules:
 * module load vtk
+* module load depends
-* module load python
+* module load cmake

+Comiple the Code:
+* mkdir buid
+* cd build
+* ccmake ..
+* make

-Run the python script:
+Run the Executable:
-* python paraviewGraph.py
+./CreateGraph

-You will get the "vertex.vtu" file which needs to be fed to the ParaView (https://sites.google.com/a/case.edu/hpc-upgraded-cluster/home/Software-Guide/paraview).
-Open the file in ParaView, apply glyph and get the one similar to graph "graph.png".
+You will get the "testVertex.vtu" file which needs to be fed to the ParaView (https://sites.google.com/a/case.edu/hpc-upgraded-cluster/home/Software-Guide/paraview).
+Open the file in ParaView, apply glyph and get the one similar to graph "graphCXX.png".